A Domain-Independent Agent Architecture for Adaptive Operation in Evolving Open Worlds: Introduction

 \section{Introduction}

-Artificial Intelligence (AI) and Machine Learning (ML) research on sequential decision making usually relies on the \emph{closed world} assumption.
-That is, all relevant characteristics of the environment are known ahead of deployment, during agent design time.
-For model-based reasoning agents (e.g., based on planning), knowledge about environmental characteristics is encoded explicitly as a domain model (description of actions, events, processes) that govern the agent's beliefs about environment's dynamics.
-In model-free learning agents (e.g., based on deep reinforcement learning), assumptions are made about the structure of the reward function and are encoded as a simulation from which the action selection policy is learned.
-The closed world assumption poses a significant challenge in deploying intelligent agents.
-Model-based agents may have been encoded with knowledge that is incomplete or incorrect, causing the agent to fail catastrophically during deployment.
+Artificial Intelligence (AI) and Machine Learning (ML) research on sequential decision-making usually rely on the assumption that key characteristics of the environment remain fixed after the decision-making agent is deployed.
+For model-based reasoning agents (e.g., based on Automated Planning), the fixed environmental characteristics are encoded explicitly in the domain model as actions, events, and processes that govern the agent's beliefs about the environment's dynamics. \revisiontwo{Model-based agents that are designed for stochastic and partially observable environments, such as POMDP, still assume the state transition and observation functions follow a fixed distribution.} In model-free learning agents (e.g., based on Deep Reinforcement Learning), the fixed environmental characteristics are encoded implicitly in the simulations from which the action selection policy is learned.
+This assumption --- fixed environment characteristics --- poses a significant challenge in deploying intelligent agents.
+Model-based agents using domain knowledge that is outdated or incorrect can cause the agent to fail catastrophically during deployment.
 Model-free learning agents will need numerous interactions with the environment to learn a new policy, rendering them ineffective when the environment evolves from what they were trained on.
-The assumptions about a closed world during agent design is a significant challenge in robust deployment of intelligent technology in the real world.
+Other challenges posed by the real world (e.g., partial observability and sensing noise, non-deterministic actions, continuous spatio-temporal dynamics, etc.) have received significant attention in the literature over the years, while the major challenge of robust operation in an open and evolving world has been largely overlooked until recently.